eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/sandbox.md

 ### HTTP API documentation

-The online [HTTP API documentation](https://ditto.eclipse.org/apidoc/) of the sandbox implements the OAuth2.0 "authorization code" flow.<br />
+The online [HTTP API documentation](https://ditto.eclipseprojects.io/apidoc/) of the sandbox implements the OAuth2.0 "authorization code" flow.<br />
 Simply click the green `Authorize` button, check the checkbox `openid` and click the `Authorize` button.
 Your browser will ask you if the Ditto sandbox may access your Google identity which you should acknowledge.<br/>
 Afterwards you should be authenticated with your Google user (and therefore your Google ID).

 You can try out the API now.
-For example, expand the [PUT /things/{thingId}](https://ditto.eclipse.org/apidoc/#!/Things/put_things_thingId) item in order to create a new `Thing`, a **Digital Twin** so to say.<br/>
+For example, expand the [PUT /things/{thingId}](https://ditto.eclipseprojects.io/apidoc/#!/Things/put_things_thingId) item in order to create a new `Thing`, a **digital twin** so to say.<br/>
 Scroll down to the parameters and enter the required ones (in this case the `thingId`), for example:

 ```
-org.eclipse.ditto.tjaeckle:my-first-thing
+org.eclipse.ditto:my-first-thing
 ```

 The ID must contain a namespace (in Java package notation) followed by a `:` and an arbitrary string afterwards.